-The Home Office guidance to police forces on establishing good reason to possess a firearm for the purposes of starting races at athletic meetings is that a starter should have achieved a suitable level under the UKA structure.
-The official must have a letter of recommendation issued by the Technical Advisory Group and obtained from and signed by the UKA Welfare Officer.
-The current recommended level is for that to be level 3.
-New applicants will have to provide evidence of two years' experience at the level formerly known as 2C.
-Level 4 starters will, for the purposes of this guidance, show themselves at their previous level of 3 when seeking the recommendation letter.
+The Home Office guidance to the police on establishing good reason to possess a firearm for the purposes of starting races at athletics meetings is that starters should have achieved level 3 under the UKA structure.
+The Official must have a letter of approval issued by the Technical Advisory Group and signed by the UKA Welfare Officer.